spawnmarvel/azure-ansibel/1-5-youtube-ansible-101-episode1-to-x-introduction-to-ansible/readme.md

 # https://alternativeto.net/software/vagrant/

+# Just setting up a vm and doing ssh

 # Make a new VM and install Ansible again for fun.

 ```

-Time 38, just watch the rest
+Time 44, just watch the rest